min-andrew/Tech-Blog/README.md

 ## Description

 This is a website that allows a writer to post the blogs that he or she writes.
+Within the app, you are able to create your account and navigate through other user posts, add comments, upload posts, edit your posts, and delete your posts.

 ## Getting Started